parit90/TokenExplorer/README.md

 # Token-Explorer
-## Tech stack- Node.js, Typescript, Graphql, Alchemy blockchain
+*Tech stack- Node.js, Typescript, Graphql, Alchemy blockchain API*

 ### Please create and use API_KEY from alchemy [a link] https://www.alchemy.com/
 ### Replace your own API_KEY in config/default.json file

-## With this project one can query ethereum mainnet for a token (chainLink)
+### With this project one can query ethereum mainnet for a token (chainLink)

 ## method used are:
 ### getTokenName -> return chainlink token name